The Value Proposition Canvas is a framework which can help ensure that a product or service is positioned around what the customer values and needs.

 Products and services – the products and services which create gain and relieve pain, and which underpin the creation of value for the customer.

-Achieving fit between the value proposition and customer profile
+Achieving fit between the value proposition canvas and customer profile

 Identifying the value proposition on paper is only the first stage.
 It is then necessary to validate what is important to customers and get their feedback on the value proposition.
-These insights can then be used to go back and continually refine the proposition.
+Further market research and insights can then be used to go back and continually refine the proposition.

 An additional step is to investigate the extent to which a company has a competitive advantage in those areas to ensure that the value proposition is unique and sufficiently differentiated.